DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **PLC**: Packet Loss Concealment used in VoIP communications to mask the effect of dropped packets
 - **Packet-Switched Network**: a network that doesn't use a dedicated connection between endpoints
 - **Point-to-Point Protocol**: a standard method for transporting multiprotocol datagrams over point-to-point links
-- **Port Address Translation**: an extension of NAT (Network Address Translation) translating all addresses to one routable IP address and translate the source port number in the packet to a unique value
+- **Port Address Translation**: an extension of NAT (Network Address Translation) translating all addresses to one routable IP address and translate the source port number in the packet to a unique value.
+NAT offers many benefits.
+     - NAT hides the internal IP addressing scheme
+     - NAT enables the sharing of a few public internet addresses with a large number of internal clients.
+     - NAT supports the use of the private IP addresses from RFC 1918 on an internal network.
 - **RPC**: Remote Procedure Call is a protocol that enables one system to execute instructions on other hosts across a network infrastructure
 - **Root of Trust**: a source that can always be trusted within a cryptographic system; because cryptographic security is dependent on keys to encrypt and decrypt data and perform functions such as generating digital signatures and verifying signatures, RoT schemes generally include a hardened hardware module; a RoT guarantees the integrity of the hardware prior to loading the OS of a computer
 - **SNMP**: Simple Network Management Protocol, is a protocol for collecting and organizing info about managed devices on IP networks; it can be used to determine the health of devices such as routers, switches, servers, workstations, etc